StefanBaar/AFMimaging/README.md

 ## 🧠 Background: Why this exists

+- to learn about data processing in relation to AFM

 In AFM, especially when scanning:
 - with **nonlinear piezo motion**,
 - during **complex force maps**,